Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Cubes are typically equal-sided in measurements but there will be instances wherein they can come in rectangular frames.

-A cube bookcase is considerably practical storage but on top of that, it is also something that offers more design and can at times even be a decorative piece for the space that you’re furnishing it in.
+A cube bookcase is a considerably practical storage but on top of that, it is also something that offers more design and can at times even be a decorative piece for the space that you’re furnishing it in.
 It’s boxy and consists of clean and bold lines.

 This makes it perfect as a multi-use furniture because it can also function as a divider.
 It can break up the space between your dining and living room, for example; or add dimension to a studio apartment.